skremp/pictura-io/servlet/doc/js-api_en.md

 ### Usage

 > Keep sure, the `io.pictura.servlet.ClientHintRequestProcessor` is used
-> otherwise the cookie is ignored at server site.
+> otherwise the cookie is ignored at server side.

 ```html
 <html>